nickjanssen/angus/README.md

 + One Gruntfile for all your apps
 * Integrated connect server with pushState support
 * Auto refresh on save
-* Easily define libraries (likely bower) your app is using
+* Easily define libraries your app is using
 * Automatically includes javascript, html templates and scss/css, both app specific and library includes in your `index.html`
 * Easily make a production build using `grunt prod` (minified and concatenated)
 * Deploy directly to Amazon S3